 Buckland springs into colour

-Early bloomers are starting to show their spring colours around the garden and throughout the Buckland estate.
-To make sure you don't miss a thing, we've put together a handy guide to spring around the property.
+Spring colours and beautiful blooms are now abundant around the garden and throughout the Buckland estate.
+To make sure you don't miss a thing, here's a handy guide to spring around the property.

-A walk around the Buckland estate in the spring would not be complete without the sights and aromas of wild garlic within the woodlands and bordering Cot Lane.
-During Buckland’s Cistercian era monks often used the strong smell of wild garlic to scare moles away.
+A walk around the Buckland estate in the spring would not be complete without the sight and aroma of wild garlic within the woodlands and bordering Cot Lane.
+During Buckland’s Cistercian era, monks often used the strong smell of wild garlic to scare moles away.

-Known during the Elizabethan period as the chequered daffodil, various shades of this purple flower are starting to make an appearance in the Cider House garden.
+Known during the Elizabethan period as the chequered daffodil, various shades of this purple flower can be spotted in the Cider House garden.
 Also known as leper lilies and lazarus bells, their bell-shaped heads resemble the bells once worn by lepers during the middle ages to announce their presence.

-Dotted around the garden, many different specimens have started to bloom earlier than usual because of the warmer weather.
-However many more are still awaiting to add to the springtime colour – particularly in the Cider House and by the Abbey.
+Dotted around the garden, many different specimens are now in full bloom – particularly in the Cider House and by the Abbey.

 Take a bit of spring home from Buckland's plant shop

-Pop into Buckland Abbey’s plant shop before you go to pick up a plant or two for your garden.
-Our plant sales area; co-ordinated by volunteers Kathleen, Terry and Eunice, includes plants spotted around the estate.
-The shop is open daily from 10.30am – 5.30pm
+Pop into Buckland Abbey’s shop before you go to pick up a plant or two for your garden.
+Our outdoors area, co-ordinated by volunteers, includes plants spotted around the estate.
+The shop is open daily from 10am – 5pm